Automorphism groups of compact complex surfaces: Introduction

 Our general strategy is to consider the compact complex surfaces according to Enriques--Kodaira classification.
-One feature of our proof that we find interesting to mention is that Inoue and Kodaira surfaces are treated by literally the same method which is based on the fact that they are (diffeomorphic to) solvmanifolds (cf.~\cite[Theorem~1]{Hasegawa}), and for which we never met a proper analog in the projective situation.
-It is possible that one can generalize this approach to higher dimensional solvmanifolds.
-Note also that some of our theorems follow from more general results of I.\,Mundet i Riera, cf. Theorems~\ref{theorem:class-VII} and~\ref{theorem:Riera} (and also the discussion in the end of~\S\ref{section:class-VII}).
+Note that some of our theorems follow from more general results of I.\,Mundet i Riera, cf. Theorems~\ref{theorem:class-VII} and~\ref{theorem:Riera} (and also the discussion in the end of~\S\ref{section:class-VII}).
+Similarly, some other results are implied by~\cite{Kim}.
+We also point out that Jordan property always holds for the connected component of the identity in the automorphism group of an arbitrary connected compact complex manifold by~\mbox{\cite[Theorem~7]{Popov-LieGroups}}.

-We are grateful to M.\,Brion, M.\,Finkelberg, S.\,Gorchinskiy, S.\,Nemirovski, D.\,Osipov, and M.\,Verbitsky for useful discussions.
-The final version of the paper was prepared during the authors' stay in the Max Planck Institute for Mathematics, Bonn.
-The authors thank this institute for hospitality and support.
+We are grateful to M.\,Brion, S.\,Nemirovski, and M.\,Verbitsky for useful discussions.
+Special thanks go to the referee for a careful reading of our paper.